dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

-# Developer Guide for Mini Golf Break
+# Developer Guide for Space Golf Break

-This guide provides an overview of the Mini Golf Break codebase for developers who want to understand, modify, or extend the project.
+This guide provides an overview of the Space Golf Break codebase for developers who want to understand, modify, or extend the project.

 ## Architecture Overview

-Mini Golf Break follows a component-based architecture where different systems interact through well-defined interfaces.
+Space Golf Break follows a component-based architecture where different systems interact through well-defined interfaces.
 The main components are:

 1. **Game**: Central controller that manages game state, scene rendering, and coordinates other components
 2. **PhysicsWorld**: Encapsulates the Cannon-es physics engine and manages simulation
-3. **Course/BasicCourse**: Handles course generation, obstacles, and hole placement
+3. **BasicCourse**: Handles space-themed course generation with a single hole
-4. **Ball**: Represents the player's ball with both visual mesh and physics body
+4. **Ball**: Represents the player's ball with visual mesh, physics body, and success effects
 5. **InputController**: Manages user interaction for hitting the ball
+6. **CameraController**: Handles camera positioning and movement
+7. **ScoringSystem**: Manages scoring and display

 ## Key Classes and Responsibilities